shyamal-anadkat/offlinerl/README.md

    * Average reward vs training steps: `d3rlpy_logs/CQL_hopper-bullet-mixed-v0_1/environment.csv`
    * True Q values vs training steps: `d3rlpy_logs/CQL_hopper-bullet-mixed-v0_1/true_q_value.csv` (I created my own scorer to calculate the true q values.
 See `scorer.py` for implementation details)
+6. For plotting, I spun up a helper script `%run plot_helper.py` at the root of the project
+   Note: you can provide arguments that correspond to the path to the logs or it will use the default.

 ### Sample Plots: